-We all know in order to lose weight, we should take a closer look and better control on our diet- eat less, eat more greens, less processed foods, more fruits, fewer desserts.
+We all know that in order to lose weight we should practice more control and take a closer look at our diet: eat less, eat more greens, less processed foods, more fruits, fewer desserts.

-I skip breakfast and eat only 2 meals and 1 small snack between my meals each day.
-I have my first meal at around 1:00 pm, which is my lunch, then a green juice (vegetables and fruits blended juice) at 5:00 pm and finally the second/last meal at around 8:00 pm.
-Then I fast for 16 hours to 1:00 pm in the next day.
+I skip breakfast and eat only 2 meals and 1 small snack between meals each day.
+I have my first meal at around 1:00 pm, which is lunch, then a green juice (vegetables and fruits blended juice) at 5:00 pm and finally the second/last meal at around 8:00 pm.
+Then I fast for 16 hours to 1:00 pm the next day.

 You may be wondering, isn’t it bad to skip breakfast?

 I used to think so too.
 However, I have been doing this for over two years.
 This is one method of many types of intermittent fasting methods.
 Science and research have shown that routinely fasting actually promotes fat loss, strengthens cognitive function, and prolongs lifespan.

 To understand how intermittent fasting works, you need to understand the difference between Fed state and Fast state.

 Our body is at Fed state when we’re eating and absorbing food.
 In most cases, Fed state starts from the time we eat (or a short period of time later depending on the portion) till three to four hours after we stop eating.
 At this point, we’re still digesting and absorbing the foods we just consumed.